sinarollin/Inclusiveness-in-Sarcasm-Detection/README.md

 #### Model Evaluation
 This step was done in the files `text-model-evaluation.ipynb` and `audio_embeddings_training.ipynb`.
 To test all our models we assessed their performance on three different datasets: female data only, male data only and mixed data.
 We used accuracy, loss and F1 score.

-#### Note for Audio Data:
-As the spectrograms as well as the embeddings are too large even in compressed form, they can be found on the following site: https://drive.google.com/drive/folders/1-sEyHQU6l0RqNHKS0toeIE2pDIAtDssL?usp=sharing.